Mediatization (media): Television

 The social impact of radio was reduced after the war when television outcompeted the radio.
 Kent Asp, who studied the interaction of television with politics in Sweden, has identified a history of increasing mediatization.
-The politicians recognized in the 1960's that television had become a predominant channel for political communication.
-A process of gradual acclimatization, adjustment, and finally adoption of media logic in political communication took place through the following decades.
-By the 2000's, the political institutions had almost completely integrated the logic of television and other mass media into their procedures.
+The politicians recognized in the 1960s that television had become a predominant channel for political communication took place through the following decades.
+The gradual acclimatization, adjustment, and adoption of media logic in political communication took place through the following decades.
+By the 2000s, the political institutions had almost completely integrated the logic of television and other mass media into their procedures.

-Television has not only outcompeted newspapers and radio, but also crowded out other activities such as play, sports, study, and social activities.
-This has led to lower school performance for children who have access to entertainment TV programs.
+Television outcompeted newspapers and radio and crowded out other activities such as play, sports, study, and social activities.
+This outcome has led to lower school performance for children who have access to entertainment TV programs.

 TV viewers tend to imitate the lifestyle of role models that they see on entertainment shows.
-This has resulted in lower fertility and higher divorce rates in various countries.
+This imitation has resulted in lower fertility and higher divorce rates in various countries.

-Television is delivering strong messages of patriotism and national unity in China where the media are state controlled.
+Television is delivering strong messages of patriotism and national unity in China where the media are state-controlled.

 Toys/Play

-Although children still have access to and use physical toys within their play, this way of growing up is perishing.
-Due to play becoming mediatized, many children and even parents now, will resort to sources of entertainment in the form of a screen or software.
+The mediatization of toys in the United States can be traced back to the post-World War II era of the 1950s.
+Advertisers saw the rise of children's television programming as an opportunity to utilize a new medium to market toys.
+Toys became heavily promoted in the media through television.
+Commercialization of children's television programs increased in the 1980s after the deregulation of American television.
+Over time, this led to the creation of popular toy brands and characters, such as G.I.
+Joe and Barbie, who were given their own television shows and movies to sell more toys.
+With the rise of the Internet, tablets, smartphones, and other Internet-connected devices, the toy and media industries have become even more closely linked, giving companies even greater opportunities to market their toys to children with the help of mediatization.

 Internet

-The advent of the internet has created new opportunities and new conditions for the traditional newspapers as well as online-only news providers.
-Many newspapers are now publishing their news not only on paper but also online.
-This has enabled a more diverse assembly of both breaking news, longer reports, and traditional magazine journalism.
-The increased competition on a diversified media market has led to more human interest and lifestyle stories and less political news, especially in the online versions of the newspapers.
+The advent of the Internet has created new opportunities and conditions for traditional newspapers and online-only news providers.
+Many newspapers are now publishing their news on paper and also online.
+This shift has enabled a more diverse assembly of breaking news, longer reports, and traditional magazine journalism.
+The increased competition in a diversified media market has led to more human interest and lifestyle stories and less political news, especially in the online versions of the newspapers.